Easy vegan buffalo cauliflower

 - ¼ cup melted vegan butter (optional)

 - 2 cups panko bread crumbs

 - Cut cauliflower into bite-sized florets.
 Make sure they're small enough to fit on a taco, but not too small.
 The smaller the floret, the more soggy it will be when baked.1 head of cauliflower

 - In a large bowl, mix together flour, garlic powder and onion powder, salt and smoked paprika.
 Pour in unsweetened oat milk and stir until batter is smooth.
-Dump cauliflower florets into batter and mix until each piece is well coated1 cup all purpose flour, 1 tsp garlic powder, 1 tsp onion powder, ½ tsp smoked paprika, ½ tsp salt, 1 cup unsweetened oat milk
+Dump cauliflower florets into batter and mix until each piece is well coated1 cup all purpose flour, 1 teaspoon garlic powder, 1 teaspoon onion powder, ½ teaspoon smoked paprika, ½ teaspoon salt, 1 cup unsweetened oat milk

 - Take tongs and remove each piece of cauliflower from batter bowl, trying to knock off any excess batter.
 Place cauliflower in a bowl with 1-2 cups of panko bread crumbs.
 Cover each piece evenly2 cups panko bread crumbs